-On 1 September 2020, the Minister of Education, Culture and Science presented the National Action Plan for Greater Diversity and Inclusion in Higher Education and Research.
-This action plan is aimed at achieving a diverse and safe learning and working environment, to which people from differing backgrounds and with diverse perspectives are willing and able to contribute.
-Diversity in the content of research and education enhances the quality of these activities.
+The National Action Plan for Greater Diversity and Inclusion in Higher Education and Research was presented on 1 September 2020.
+This Action Plan is aimed at a diverse, safe environment for learning and working.
+Within this environment, people from differing backgrounds and with diverse perspectives are willing and able to contribute.
+Diversity in the content of research and education enhances quality.

 Five goals for 2025